-Learning how to reupholster a fabric seat chair is a skill that every DIYer should master.
+Learning how to reupholster a chair (like a fabric seat dining chair) is a skill that every DIYer should master.
 And I’m not just saying that because I have a chair obsession.

 But also, it’s really just a good excuse to talk about this set of vintage chairs I found while scouting pieces for the show house makeover.

 They weren’t horrible, but they also didn’t feel super special…and these chairs deserve to feel special.
 I mean, look at that open box weave cane webbing!

 I knew that sourcing a cool fabric would give them a more modern look, to pair with the vintage silhouette.

 - chair with fabric seat